picostack/picostack/docs/pico/production.md

 There's one issue here.
 Pico needs to be able to authenticate to access this configuration repository.
 We want to store Git login details securely.
-For this reason, Pico will, on initialisation, read a secret named `pico` from the secrets engine (Vault, in this example) and extract Git login details from there in order to access the configuration repository.
+For this reason, Pico will, on initialisation, read the [Configuration Secret](../reference/config-secret) named `pico` from the secrets engine (Vault, in this example) and extract Git login details from there in order to access the configuration repository.

 You can configure this path with the `vault-config-path` flag.
 But lets assume `pico` for now (which means `/kv/pico/` as the full path).